ThrasyvoulosK/Weather-App/README.md

 # Weather App
- A simple weather application made in Flutter built primarily for Android
+ A simple weather application made in Flutter, built primarily for Android